- CIT Bank vs Ally Bank : Which is Better? - June 3, 2020

-The truth is, Chase Freedom and Capital One Quicksilver are two of the best reward credit cards in the market that offer good bonus incentives.
+The truth is, Chase Freedom and Capital One Quicksilver are two of the best reward credit cards in the market that offer good bonus incentives, business or a hobby.
 Where Freedom Card offers 5% cash back on up to $1500 spent on bonus categories and an unlimited 1% cashback on all purchases, Capital One’s Quicksilver doesn’t offer bonus categories and instead offers an amazing UNLIMITED 1.5% cash back on all purchases.
 So, which one is the better option?

 Well, both cards require excellent credit to obtain, so ultimately the choice is up to YOU.
 However, you can take a look at this credit card comparison review below to make the decision-making process easier.